Arrietty: Plot

 A boy named Shō tells the story of the week in summer he spent at his mother's home with his maternal great-aunt, Sadako, and the housemaid, Haru.
-When Shō arrives, he gets a glimpse of Arrietty, a Borrower girl, hiding in the plants.
+Living within the walls of the house is a family of Borrowers, miniature human beings who come out at night to "borrow" small trinkets for survival; stern patriarch Pod, antsy matriarch Homily and their adventurous daughter Arrietty.
+When Shō arrives, he gets a glimpse of Arrietty hiding in the plants.

-At night, Arrietty's father, Pod, takes her on her first "borrowing" mission, to get sugar and tissue paper.
+At night, Pod takes Arrietty on her first "borrowing" mission, to get sugar and tissue paper.
 After obtaining a sugar cube from the kitchen, they travel to a bedroom which they enter through a dollhouse.
 It is Shō's bedroom; he sees Arrietty when she tries to take a tissue from his table.
 Startled, she drops the sugar cube.
 Shō tries to call out to her, but Pod and Arrietty leave.

 The next day, Shō places the sugar cube and a little note beside the air vent.
 Pod warns Arrietty not to take it because their existence must be kept secret from humans.
 Nevertheless, she sneaks out to visit Shō in his bedroom.
 Without showing herself, she tells him to leave her family alone, but they soon have a conversation, which is interrupted by a crow.
-The crow attacks Arrietty, but Shō saves her.
+The crow attacks Arrietty, but Shō manages to save her.
+When Haru comes in to fend off the crow, she grows suspicious of the presence of Borrowers.
 On her return home, Arrietty is intercepted by her father.
-Realizing they have been detected, Pod and his wife Homily decide they must move out.
-Shō learns from Sadako that his mother and grandfather had noticed the presence of Borrowers in the house and had the dollhouse built for them.
+Realizing they have been detected, Pod and Homily decide they must move out.
+Shō learns from Sadako that his mother and grandfather had noticed the presence of Borrowers in the house and had a dollhouse built for them.
 The Borrowers had not been seen since.